 How can you spot credit card skimmers?
-Use your eyes, fingers, an app and common sense to cut your fraud risk at the gas pump or ATM.
+Use your eyes, your fingers, a free Android app and your common sense to cut your fraud risk at the gas pump or ATM.

 Your eyes, fingers and now even your smartphone may be able to help you spot card skimmers at gas pumps and ATMs, but nothing is foolproof.

 “Some of the newer skimmers are almost impossible to see, even if you know what you’re looking for,” says David Tente, U.S. executive director of the ATM Industry Association.

 See related: Skim Reaper: The death of card skimmers?

 Skimmer fraud soaring at ATMs and gas pumpsDuring 2017, the number of compromised ATMs and point-of-sale devices rose 8 percent, according to data FICO released in March 2018.
 Meanwhile, the number of compromised cards climbed 10 percent.